 You need to choose your off-campus accommodation wisely, otherwise, you might end up living far.
 That would mean that you live far from your on-campus friends, far from classes, you need to wake up earlier and come home later which makes you lose time for studying and taking part in activities, etc. This, of course, results in extra transportation costs.
 Moreover, if you live far, your on-campus friends will probably visit you less because they are used to accessing everything quickly.
 Overall, you can easily disconnect from campus life if you don’t make active efforts to stay involved.
 This, however, might be seen as an advantage of living off-campus.

 Off-campus housing rarely comes with a security service, and you almost always have to pay monthly fees for the wifi, water, electricity and gas bills.
-Additionally, if one of your flatmates leave, the costs of the vacant room will fall on you and the remaining flatmates until you find a new tenant.
+Additionally, if one of your flatmates leaves, the costs of the vacant room will fall on you and the remaining flatmates until you find a new tenant.

 If you have a scholarship, make sure to check its terms and conditions as some will only cover on-campus housing costs